Quantum diagrammatics for $F_4$: The diagrammatic categories

 $ , and then use the first two equalities in \cref{venom}.
 The proof of the second equation in \cref{pokey} is analogous.

 Next we have

 proving the second and third equalities in \cref{wobbly}.
 The proofs of the first and fourth equalities in \cref{wobbly} are analogous. \end{proof}

-It follows from \cref{vortex,topsy,turvy} that the cups and caps equip $\Tcat$ with the structure of a \emph{strict pivotal} category.
+It follows from \cref{vortex}, \cref{topsy}, and the first two equalities in \cref{turvy} that the cups and caps equip $\Tcat$ with the structure of a \emph{strict pivotal} category.
 Intuitively, this means that morphisms are invariant under ambient isotopy fixing the boundary.
 Thus, for example, it makes sense to allow horizontal strands in diagrams: